 Chilli plants are sold right across the globe for their ornamental value as well as their incredible flavour profile, there are countless varieties to choose from all with their own unique look and unique flavour!

-For more on growing your own food, subscribe to our website.
+For more on growing your own food, check out the 'Ask a Question' feature and join today.